markeyser/cookiecutter-collabora/docs/how-to-guides/data_management_practices.md

 recorded.
 Additionally, it can also make it easier for other team members or stakeholders to understand and access the data as needed.

-## Centralized data repository

-In most cases, it is a best practice to use a centralized shared data folder that is stored on a networked storage system or a cloud-based data storage service.
-This allows all team members to access the data, and ensures that the data is stored in a secure and organized manner.
-Additionally, using a centralized data folder can help to avoid duplication and ensure that everyone is working with the same version of the data.

 !!! tip "Best Practices for Handling Data Files in Your GitHub Repository"

     #### 1. Avoid Including Data Files in Your GitHub Repository

     Including data files such as CSV or JSON files directly in your GitHub repository is not a best practice.
 There are several reasons for this: